-Come and join us in Dublin as the New Year’s Festival lights up the city with three spectacular countdown events!
-Against the iconic backdrop of the Custom House, excited revellers will come together to ring in the New Year.
+Come and join us in Dublin on the 31st December as the New Year’s Festival lights up the city with two spectacular countdown events!
+Against the backdrop of North Wall Quay, excited revellers will come together to ring in the New Year.

-A highlight will be the Liffey Lights Midnight Moment: a dazzling spectacle of lights and music featuring lasers and aqua beams dancing across the midnight sky – in perfect harmony with live DJs and percussionists.
+Highlights include the Brighter Futures Midnight Moment: a dazzling light show featuring lasers and aqua beams dancing across the midnight sky – in perfect harmony with live DJs and percussionists.

-And of course, no celebration is complete without music – the Countdown Concert returns with some of the hottest music acts from Ireland and around the world, counting down to the big moment.
+And of course, no New Year's Eve event is complete without music!
+The Countdown Concert returns with some of the hottest music acts from Ireland and around the world, counting down to the big moment.
+This year, headline acts are Irish legends Westlife, Gavin James and Lyra!
 Does Dublin know how to party or what?

 Between all those festivities, you’re going to work up quite an appetite.
-Dublin’s finest eateries mix the best of edgy, contemporary dining with homespun, traditional fare done right.
+Dublin’s finest eateries mix the best of edgy, contemporary dining with homespun, traditional fare.
 Try L. Mulligan.
 Grocer, where hearty soups are served up beside cutting-edge main courses.

 Need a snack on the go?
-Try the Temple Bar Food Market.
-This foodie paradise is in the heart of the city's cultural quarter.
-And there will be plenty of street food on offer at Custom House Quay – right in the middle of the New Year's Festival action.
+Try the Temple Bar Food Market – a foodie paradise situated in the heart of the city's Cultural Quarter.
+And there's plenty of street food on offer at the new Festival Village – right in the middle of the New Year's Festival action.
 So you can dive right back in when you've had your fill.

 In between all the festivities, leave some time to explore Dublin’s cultural curiosities.
 Trinity College houses the Book of Kells, a stunning manuscript of unbelievable intricacy.
 Enjoy the interactive exhibitions at EPIC – the Irish Emigration Museum in Dublin's Docklands, and discover stories of how Irish emigrants shaped the world.